guildai/guild.ai/pages/docs/guides/create-object-detector.md

     that you download both source files.
 If the dataset combines both images and annotations, just just need the combined source file.

-Once you have the annotated images, note the locations of the image files (i.e. JPG, PNG, and GIF files) and of the annotations (i.e. XML files).
+Unpack any downloaded files and note the locations of the image files (i.e. JPG, PNG, and GIF files) and of the annotations (i.e. XML files).

 Set the following variables: